ICL-EIE-Team-16/cpu-coursework/README.md

 ## Testing
 All bash scripts in the `test` folder assume that they will be executed in the `test` folder.
+- need to add permissions to all bash scripts in the file

 ## Assembler
 In order to speed ut testing, MIPS assembler was implemented in C++.
 This assembler takes as an input assembly file with MIPS instructions.
 As an output, it then generates hex files that are loaded to RAM memory using file as a parameter in Verilog.
 The assembler was developed with a use of test driven development.
 Unit tests can be found in `test/utils/test`.
 The test cases are written in Google Test and the whole C++ environment was set up using CMake.